Conversion data

 | 15+ fields | 20–30% | −35%+ vs desktop |

-Source: Contentsquare Checkout Analysis
+Source: Contentsquare Checkout Analysis.

-Guest checkout is critical: an estimated 59% of orders are completed as guests⁹, yet many merchants still force account creation.
-Simplify your checkout process, and if you still want to collect additional information, ask for it after the purchase is complete.
+Every additional field increases mental effort, creates opportunities for errors, and gives customers another reason to reconsider.
+Guest checkout is critical: an estimated 59% of orders are completed as guests, yet many merchants still force account creation.
+Simplify your checkout — and if you still want to collect additional information, ask for it after the purchase is complete.
+Krepling Pay’s 6-field checkout works on any platform without forcing you to rebuild what you already have.

 | Metric | Desktop | Mobile | Penalty |